 Most reputable agencies will match surrogates with intended parents based on three main areas:

-Legal fit: Surrogacy laws vary from country to country and state to state, and your lawyer will help with the legality of matches.
+Legal fit: Surrogacy laws depend on the country the intended parents are from, and the state in which the surrogate resides, and vary widely depending on the combination of those two factors.Your lawyer will help with the legality of matches, and determine if the match between you and your surrogate is legally sound.
 “So for example, if you have a single parent who needs both a sperm donor and an egg donor, there will be certain states with laws we’ll want to stay away from,” said Ferrara of Worldwide Surrogacy.
 This is another area of expertise of the agency — choosing the right jurisdiction or state for the parents.

 Timing fit: Your agency will also want to ensure there is a proper fit with regards to timing and scheduling between you, as the intended parent, and your potential surrogate match.
 “This surrogate may want to move fast, this one wants to move slow — we want to match them up with parents who feel the same way,” said Hyde of Circle Surrogacy.

 Personality fit: In some ways, the most important part of the matching process is whether the intended parents and surrogates are a good personality fit.
 Agencies will try to generate matches so that both share expectations, hopes, and dreams for their upcoming journey.
 The agency will also ensure both parties match in regards to their views on important topics like views on abortion and selective reduction, and in what instances.